YuSoeun/tiny-delay-timer-chrome-extension/README.md

-# BOJ Delay Timer – Chrome Extension
+# Tiny Delay Timer – Chrome Extension

 A minimal Chrome extension timer for Baekjoon with delay time tracking.
 Shows elapsed and overtime directly on the icon badge.